Rust-GCC/gccrs/gcc/config/sh/sync.md

 ;; Hardware Atomics (-matomic-model=hard-llcs; SH4A only)
 ;;
-;; Hardware atomics implement all atomic operations using the 'movli.l' and ;; 'movco.l' instructions that are availble on SH4A.
+;; Hardware atomics implement all atomic operations using the 'movli.l' and ;; 'movco.l' instructions that are available on SH4A.
 On multi-core hardware ;; configurations hardware atomics is the only safe mode.
 ;; However, it can also be safely used on single-core configurations.
 ;; Since these instructions operate on SImode memory only, QImode and HImode